colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-6.md

 let frontEnd = new FrontEnd(new FourInARowGame());
 ```

-If you run a HTTP server and check the address it's pointing to, you should see a blue rectangle (That's the canvas you've created!):
+If you run an HTTP server and check the address it's pointing to, you should see a blue rectangle (That's the canvas you've created!):

 ![Image of canvas with blue background](https://ik.imagekit.io/mune/four-in-a-row-canvas-setup_h3F8XfyjC.png?updatedAt=1685214594926)

 ### Drawing on the canvas

-Let's proceed to drawing on the canvas.
+Let's proceed to draw on the canvas.
 To do this you'll need to get a [2D canvas rendering context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).
-Another way to think about this is that you're getting a set of art supplies (paints, paintbrushes, stencils etc.) made for creating 2D drawings.
+Another way to think about this is that you're getting a set of art supplies (paints, paintbrushes, stencils, etc.) made for creating 2D drawings.

 You'll set this rendering context object in the `context` field of your `FrontEnd` class: